Adobe-Android/electron-percent-calculator/README.md

 # Percent Calculator
-A simple percentage calculator buit using electron.
+A simple and easy to use percentage calculator built with electron.

 ![Screenshot](images/app.PNG)